jbloomlab/bench-to-byte/sections/managing-software-environments/index.md

 ### Conda vs. Mamba

 [Mamba](https://mamba.readthedocs.io/en/latest/) is a re-implementation of Conda in C++ that offers the same functionality but is often faster, especially when resolving complex dependencies or handling large environments.
-Mamba resolves dependencies _much_ faster and often uses less memory.
 I tend to use Mamba for building environments and Conda for quick operations like activating and deactivating an environment.
-However, this is just a habit and Mamba's version of Conda's commands are basically identical.
+However, this is just a habit, and Mamba's version of Conda's commands are basically identical.

 Which should you use?
 Conda works fine for small, simple environments.
 Mamba can save you time for larger or more complex environments.
-If you're setting up Conda from scratch [using the instructions below](), use Mamba.
-If you've already been using Conda with [miniforge] and you would need to install Mamba, stick with Conda.
+If you're setting up Conda from scratch [using the instructions below](#installing-miniforge), use Mamba.
+If you've already been using Conda with an installation of [miniconda](https://docs.anaconda.com/miniconda/), and you would need to install Mamba, stick with Conda.

 ## Setting up Conda on `Rhino`